Owned67/MonumentAddonsTanki/README.md

 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
 This is done because some monuments may be duplicated, and each CCTV must have a unique identifier.
 - `masetdir` -- Updates the direction of the CCTV you are aiming at, so that it points toward you.
+- `maskull <name>` -- Sets the display name of the skull trophy you are aiming at.

+### Puzzles

+- `mawire <optional color>` -- Temporarily enhances your currently held wire tool, allowing you to connect electrical entities spawned via `maspawn`.
+Allowed colors: `Default`, `Red`, `Green`, `Blue`, `Yellow`, `Pink`, `Purple`, `Orange`, `White`, `LightBlue`, `Invisible`.
+Note: When using the `Invisible` color, you can only directly connect entity inputs and outputs, not place intermediate wire points.
+- `macardlevel <1-3>` (1 = green, 2 = blue, 3 = red) -- Sets the access level of the card reader you are aiming at.
+For example, `macardlevel 2` will make the card reader visually blue and require a blue key card.
+- `mapuzzle reset` -- Resets the puzzle connected to the entity you are looking at.
+For example, when looking at a static generator (i.e., `generator.static`) or an entity connected directly or indirectly to a static generator.
+- `mapuzzle set <option> <value>` -- Sets a property of the puzzle root entity you are looking at.
+This applies only to static generators (i.e., `generator.static`).
+  - `PlayersBlockReset`: true/false -- While `true`, the puzzle will not make progress toward the next reset while any players are within the distance `PlayerDetectionRadius`.
+  - `PlayerDetectionRadius`: number -- The distance in which players can block the puzzle from making progress toward its next reset.
+  - `SecondsBetweenReset`: number -- The number of seconds between puzzle resets.
+Note: Reset progress does not advance while `PlayersBlockReset` is enabled and players are nearby.
+- `mapuzzle add <group_name>` -- Associates a spawn group with the puzzle root entity you are aiming at (i.e., `generator.static`).
+Whenever a puzzle resets, associated spawn groups will despawn and respawn entities, allowing you to synchronize loot, NPCs and puzzle doors.
+To associate a spawn group, it must be created by the plugin, stored under the same profile, and be at the same monument.
+- `mapuzzle remove <group_name>` -- Disassociates a spawn group with the puzzle root entity you are aiming at (i.e., `generator.static`).

 ### Spawn points and spawn groups